Bourne-ID/terraform-provider-windowsdns/README.md

 ## Incompatibility with Parent Fork

-Changes to this fork will break any Terraform usage on the parent fork - specifically the ID field for Terraform has changed to help detect drift and be more flexible in a large environment.ds
+Changes to this fork will break any Terraform usage on the parent fork - specifically the ID field for Terraform has changed to help detect drift and be more flexible in a large environment

 ## Usage